andyrobinson/pi-nav/README.md

 pi-nav
 ======

-Experiments in GPS with Raspberry Pi
+Experiments in GPS with Raspberry Pi.
+See pi folder for instructions on setting up PI - will automate later.